• Skip to main content

 Top tips and tricks:

 • For the best results, do not use chocolate chips in this recipe.
-Chocolate chips are often coated with stabilizers to help keep their shape and will not melt as smoothly.
-If you can’t find baking bars and have to use chocolate chips, use the best quality chips you can find.
+They are often coated with stabilizers to help keep their shape and will not melt as smoothly.

-• Be sure to heat your cream in a saucepan on the stove instead of in the microwave.
-The cream will not heat as evenly, and it’s easy to scorch or burn in the microwave.
+• Be sure to heat your cream in a saucepan on the stove instead of microwaving it.
+The cream doesn’t heat as evenly, and it’s easy to scorch and burn.
 Above all, do not let your cream boil.

-• For the cleanest cut, warm up your knife under hot running water and then dry it off before cutting a slice of the tart.
-Repeat as needed.
+• Warm your knife under hot running water for the cleanest cut, then dry it off before cutting a slice of the tart.

-• Ensure the bowl you use to mix the chocolate and cream is either glass or metal and thoroughly dry.
-Water and chocolate do not mix, and if the bowl is wet, it can cause your chocolate to seize.
+• Ensure the bowl in which you mix the chocolate and cream is either glass or metal and thoroughly dry.
+Water and chocolate do not mix; if the bowl is wet, it could cause your chocolate to seize.

 • Handling a full tart pan is tricky.
 Because the bottom is removable, you can’t hold them by the bottom like you would with a cake pan or pie plate.
-If you try to hold it by the bottom, the removable bottom is likely to come loose.
+It will likely come loose if you try to hold it by the bottom.
+Put your pan on a baking sheet before trying to move it.

-• If you don’t have a tart pan, you can also make this recipe in a springform pan or a pie plate.
-See the FAQs above for the differences in each.
+• You can make this recipe in a springform pan or a pie plate if you don’t have a tart pan.
+See the FAQ for the differences in each.

 • A heart-shapped chocolate cake topped with cherries.